Musical film: 1980s to 1990s

 By the 1980s, financiers grew increasingly confident in the musical genre, partly buoyed by the relative health of the musical on Broadway and London's West End.
 Productions of the 1980s and 1990s included The Apple, Xanadu, The Blues Brothers, Annie, Monty Python's The Meaning of Life, The Best Little Whorehouse in Texas, Victor/Victoria, Footloose, Fast Forward, A Chorus Line, Little Shop of Horrors, Forbidden Zone, Absolute Beginners, Labyrinth, Newsies, Evita, and Everyone Says I Love You.
 However, Can't Stop the Music, starring the Village People, was a calamitous attempt to resurrect the old-style musical and was released to audience indifference in 1980.
 Little Shop of Horrors was based on an off-Broadway musical adaptation of a 1960 Roger Corman film, a precursor of later film-to-stage-to-film adaptations, including The Producers.

 Many animated films of the period – predominately from Disney – included traditional musical numbers.
-Howard Ashman, Alan Menken, and Stephen Schwartz had previous musical theater experience and wrote songs for animated films during this time, supplanting Disney workhorses the Sherman Brothers.
-Starting with 1989's The Little Mermaid, the Disney Renaissance gave new life to the musical film.
-Other successful animated musicals included Aladdin, The Hunchback of Notre Dame, and Pocahontas from Disney proper, The Nightmare Before Christmas from Disney division Touchstone Pictures, The Prince of Egypt from DreamWorks, Anastasia from Fox and Don Bluth, Eight Crazy Nights from Columbia, and South Park: Bigger, Longer & Uncut from Paramount and Warner Bros.
-Beauty and the Beast, The Lion King, and others were adapted for the stage after their blockbuster success.
+Howard Ashman, Alan Menken and Stephen Schwartz had previous musical theater experience and wrote songs for animated films during this time, supplanting Disney workhorses the Sherman Brothers.
+Starting with The Little Mermaid (1989), the Disney Renaissance gave new life to the musical film.
+Other successful animated musicals included Aladdin, The Hunchback of Notre Dame, and Pocahontas from Disney proper, The Nightmare Before Christmas from Disney division Touchstone Pictures, Little Nemo: Adventures in Slumberland from Toho, All Dogs Go to Heaven from Metro-Goldwyn-Mayer, The Swan Princess from New Line Cinema, The Prince of Egypt from DreamWorks, Anastasia from Fox and Don Bluth, Cats Don't Dance from Warner Bros., Eight Crazy Nights from Columbia, and South Park: Bigger, Longer & Uncut from Paramount and Warner Bros.
+Beauty and the Beast, The Lion King, and others were adapted for the stage after their blockbuster successes.